-This Memorial Day weekend, we encourage those who have some well-deserved time off from work, to spend at least a little time in reflection on the sacrifice made by so many while in service to their country.
+In the U.S., the last Monday in May is Memorial Day, a federal holiday for remembering and honoring the people who died while serving in the country’s armed forces.
+During this Memorial Day weekend, we encourage those who have some well-deserved time off from work, to spend some time in reflecting upon the sacrifice made by so many while in service to their country.

 Honoring the Fallen, Helping All Those Who Serve

-On this page, you will find links to resources that will help you find and recruit veterans.
+In the SmallBusiness.com Guide to Resources for Military Veterans, you will find links to resources that will help you find and recruit veterans.
 And veterans can find links to resources for veterans who want to start a business.